 Did you ever wonder why we celebrate birthdays the way we do?
 The cake, candles and of course the song.
-No, not Sammy’s song, the happy birthday song.
+The happy birthday song.
 The Guinness Book of World Records recognizes “Happy Birthday” as the most recognized song in the English language.

 Happy Birthday Song